-The aeronautics industry exhibited in the war of Yugoslavia the folded forms of the F-117 (above) and the sinuous profile of the B-2 (below), two planes whose fragmented or formless geometry fascinates architects.
+The aeronautics industry exhibited in the war of Yugoslavia the folded forms of the F-117 (below) and the sinuous profile of the B-2 (above), two planes whose fragmented or formless geometry fascinates architects.

 The most popular of Europe’s prize-givers is undoubtedly the Europan, a huge competition held every two years that mobilizes armies of the continent’s young architects to draw up residential projects for the numerous European cities that offer sites and commissions, from Finland to Greece and from Portugal to Rumania.
 But the most prestigious prize of all is the Mies van der Rohe European Architecture Award, which is funded jointly by the European Parliament and the European Commission, and handed out also bienially – through a Barcelona foundation that has its offices in Mies’s famous pavilion there – to specific buildings carried out by European architects in countries of the European Union or associated states.

 After winning the Carlsberg Foundation award, Peter Zumthor obtained the Mies van der Rohe Prize for his Kunsthaus in Bregenz, earning the highest recognition for a building constructed in Europe.